sushengyang/wwblog/source/2015-03-16-haskell-reveals-the-essence-of-quicksort.markdown

 This recursive definition is dense but easy to follow.
 The first line is the base case.
 In the second line, `x` is the first element and `xs` is the rest of the list.
 Using `x` as the pivot, we concatenate the sorted lower elements, the pivot and the sorted higher elements.

-Hree it is in action:
+Here it is in action:

 ~~~ haskell
 ghci> qsort [9,22,1,23,0,-12,3,44,5,4,5,2,44,3,14,15,23]